Polymok/TE_PID/README.md

 *time-series*: MATLAB matrix or 1-dimensional cell.
 Columns should contain entire time-series of a given neuron.
 *time-delay*: positive integer scalar.
-*triplet_list*: optional *nx3* matrix of neuron indices.
+*triplet_list*: [optional] *nx3* matrix of neuron indices.
 The first column should represent the target neuron index.
 If *time-series* is a cell, then *triplet_list* should either be a cell with equal dimensions—each cell element containing a triplet list—or a matrix—in which case PID calculations for all trials are restricted to triplets contained in the single matrix.
 If not given, PID is calculated for all possible triplets.

+#### User inputs:

+`Time bin input time-series? y/n: `: string.
+If you wish to time bin, enter `y`, then enter a time resolution.
+`Choose a time resolution.
+Please input a positive integer: `: positive integer scalar.
+`Enter output file name: `: string.
+Recommend .csv format.

-#### Returns:
+#### Outputs:

-*PID_matrix*: MATLAB matrix or 1-dimensional cell.
-Output matrices have 7 columns indicating in increasing order: `target_index`, `source1_index`, `source2_index`, `synergy`, `redundancy`, `unique1`, `unique2`.
-Each row of the output matrix corresponds to a specific triplet.
+*output_file_name*: file.
+Recommend .csv format.
+7 comma-separated columns indicating in increasing order: `target_index`, `source1_index`, `source2_index`, `synergy`, `redundancy`, `unique1`, `unique2`.
+Each row corresponds to a specific triplet.
 PID terms are given in units of bits.

 ### Call structure